syncthing/docs/users/tuning.rst

     are required for case insensitive filesystems, and disabling them can cause data loss if your underlying filesystem is *not* in fact case sensitive.

+Device options:

+- :opt:`numConnections`
+    Set to 1 to reduce the amount of overhead per device, as each connection has a memory and CPU cost.

 Other things: